 2. Time Zone Confusion Ruined America’s Relationship With Cuba

 In early April 1961, Cuban exiles were trained and ready to execute the CIA’s secret plan to attack Cuba’s Bay of Pigs and overthrow Fidel Castro’s socialist government.
 After a failed air strike, President Kennedy sent in six American fighter planes to help.
 But the pilots forgot to sync their watches to Cuba time and arrived an hour late, rendering them useless.
 The relationship between Cuba and America has been strained ever since.
-(By the way, this is the real reason we have time zones.)

 3. A Note That Cost the Confederacy

 During the invasion of Maryland in September 1862, Confederate General Robert E. Lee drafted Special Order 191, outlining the moves the Army should make in preparation for the Battle of Antietam.
 A copy of the order ended up in the careless hands of Maj.
 Gen. D.H.
 Hill, who forgetfully left the note in a box on the ground, wrapped around three cigars.
 Union troops found the order, read the plans, and fended of the South in the bloodiest battle—and a turning point—of the Civil War.
 (You need to see these amazing military battle re-enactments!)

 4. The Lengthy Speech That Saved a President’s Life